Thursday, 22 December 2005

 Friday, 4 November 2005

-The prostitutes lived around there, and after a few days, I was mumbling "Good evening madam" to them also.
-Mostly the prostitutes left me in peace, hardly bothering to stop their chatting and laughing when I passed.
+The prostitutes lived in the houses in that area, and after a few days, on my return from work in the evenings, I was mumbling "Good evening madam" to them also.
+The prostitutes mostly left me in peace, hardly bothering to stop their chatting and laughing when I passed.
 Once I did have a closer encounter with two of them.
-I was coming out of the supermarket, when one of them, tall and dark, wearing a flaming red gown, that was open on the side to the top of her legs, she raised up her leg in front of me, stopping me in my tracks.
+I was coming out of the supermarket, when one of them, tall and dark, wearing a flaming red gown, that was open on the side till the top of her legs, she raised up her leg in front of me, stopping me in my tracks.
 Raising her eyebrows, she smiled provocatively.
 I panicked.
 "Je suis marieé", I blurted out, I am married.
 She laughed loudly and said that she didn't mind.
 Thankfully, the other girl standing next to her, said something to her and they allowed me to walk away.

 Saturday, 29 October 2005